 THE SPIRITUELLE: or directions in development.
-Abby M. Laffin Ferree.
+By Abby M. Laffin Ferree.
 1s.

-Death and the After Life.
-Three Lectures by A. J. Davis, together with A Voice from the Summer Land.
+DEATH AND THE AFTER LIFE.
+Three Lectures by A. J. Davis, together with A Voice-from the Summer Land.
 1s.
 6d., cloth 2s.
 6d.
-Enlarged edition. with Land.
-1s.
-6d., cloth 2s.
-6d.
 Enlarged edition, with Five additional Lectures, 2s.
 6d. & 3s.
 6d.

-Spiritualism in America.
+SPIRITUALISM IN AMERICA.
 By Epsilon.
 6d.

 Modern Spiritual Manifestations: are they in accordance with Reason and Past Revelation.
-Svo..
+Small 8vo..
 68 pages, 1s.

 THE MINISTRY OF ANGELS REALIZED.
-Cy A. E. Newton.
+By A. E. Newton.
 1s.

-LETTER to the Chesnut Street Congregational Church, in reply to its charge of having become a reproach to the cause of truth, in consequence of a change of religious belief.
+A LETTER to the Chesnut Street Congregational Church, in reply to its charge of having become a reproach to the cause of truth, in consequence of a change of religious belief.
 By J. S. Adams.
 1s.

-What is Spiritualism.
+WHAT IS SPIRITUALISM.
 A Lecture by T. G. Foster.
 1s.
 PROFESSOR HARE'S LECTURE ON SPIRITUALISM, with illustrations.
 1s.

 Modern Spiritualism: its claims to investigation; also an account of certain remarkable manifestations in the experience of the writer, and directions for the formation and conducting of Spirit Circles.

-J. S. Brown.
+By J. S. Brown.
 3d.